Bonogin, Queensland: Geography

 Bonogin is on the edge of the Gold Coast hinterland.
 It is about 81 km away from Brisbane.

 History

 The origin of name is not known, but it is speculated that it is derived from the Aboriginal word Boonoo meaning red bloodwood.

 European settlement commenced in the 1870s.
 The early industries were timber cutting and dairying.
 Later bananas were grown.

 Approval was given to establish a school in 1913.
 Bonogin Creek State School opened on 7 July 1913.
 There were closures due to teacher shortages in 1917 and 1921.
 The school finally closed on 30 March 1924.
+The school was on Bonogin Road (approx 28.14291°S 153.33413°E).
 The school building was relocated to Wunburra (near Springbrook) in 1934.

 In the 1980s, some of the farms were subdivided to form acreage residential developments.